worlddemocrats/academy/README.md

 ## How to Contribute

-Your contributions drive our initiative, and we welcome everyone, regardless of their political beliefs or affiliations.
-Here are several ways you can contribute:
+We welcome and value contributions from everyone, irrespective of their political beliefs or affiliations.
+Here are a few ways you can contribute:

-1. **Content creation**: Help expand our curricula or enhance the existing ones.
+1. **Content creation**: Help in expanding or enhancing our curricula.
 2. **Translation**: Assist in reaching non-English speakers by providing translations.
 3. **Proofreading**: Ensure the quality of our content by identifying and correcting errors.
-4. **Ideas**: Propose innovative ideas and constructive suggestions to enhance our academy.
+4. **Ideas**: Propose innovative ideas and constructive suggestions to improve our academy.

-Before contributing, please review our [Contribution Guide](CONTRIBUTING.md) to ensure a smooth and productive collaboration.
+Before contributing, we encourage you to review our [Contribution Guide](CONTRIBUTING.md) to ensure a smooth and productive collaboration.

 ## Code of Conduct